WMHWF – Consultation update

 The guidance is currently with Welsh Government for final approval and we are hoping to be able to release the document in Autumn for distribution.

 Background on the consultation process

-The Wales Mental Health and Wellbeing Forum have been commissioned by Welsh Government to lay out recommendations for best practice in co-production.
+The Wales Mental Health and Wellbeing Forum were commissioned by Welsh Government to lay out recommendations for best practice in co-production.

 The guidance is based on experiences of service user and carer engagement within adult services.
 However, much of it would be equally applicable to children’s services.

 It is written to be as relevant as possible to all, but may require adaptation to organisational circumstances, such as recruitment and HR policies in larger employers like the NHS and Local Authorities.

 The document lays out the ambition to increase opportunities for mental health service users and carers in Wales to take part in engagement activities at a range of levels as appropriate to their preference, commitment, experience and capability (with support).